cslcalderon/cslcalderon.github.io/_pages/about.md

 ### 🎓 Education

-I graduated from **The University of Texas at Austin**, Class of 2025, with a **Bachelor of Science in Computational Biology**, a **Data Science minor**, and a **certificate in Computer Science**.
+I graduated from The University of Texas at Austin, Class of 2025, with a Bachelor of Science in Computational Biology, a Data Science minor, and a certificate in Computer Science.

 What is *Computational Biology*?
-It's a degree that lives at the intersection of **natural sciences, statistics, and computer science**.
+It's a degree that lives at the intersection of natural sciences, statistics, and computer science.
 It means I’ve spent years asking: *What can data teach us about the world around us—from ecosystems and equity to code and computation?*

-Through a few clever loopholes (and a lot of passion), I made sure to load up on courses in **machine learning**, **databases**, **software engineering**, and **statistical modeling**.
+Through a few clever loopholes (and a lot of passion), I made sure to load up on courses in machine learning, databases, software engineering, and statistical modeling.
 I was determined to build a foundation that’s both technical and thoughtful.

 ---

 ### 📈 What I Do

 I love working with data that means something.
-Whether it’s building **machine learning models**, crafting **cloud-based pipelines**, or designing **interactive dashboards**, I’m most excited when data becomes **actionable** — when it’s used to tell stories, drive decisions, or make systems more just.
+Whether it’s building machine learning models, crafting cloud-based pipelines, or designing interactive dashboards, I’m most excited when data becomes actionable — when it’s used to tell stories, drive decisions, or make systems more just.

 Some of my core strengths:
 - Applied statistics & regression modeling